Isabel’s Fight List: That Senior Wisdom Nomination That Someone, Somewhere, Is Sending Right Now

-But, for better or for worse, we don’t have enough time to give every senior who has blessed Morningside Heights with their presence and tuition dollars, leading us to open a nomination process in the weeks leading up to the end of the semester.
+But, for better or for worse, we don’t have enough time to share the wisdom of every senior who has blessed Morningside Heights with their presence and tuition dollars, leading us to open a nomination process in the weeks leading up to the end of the semester.
 Especially in the spring, this helps us filter through all of our amazing seniors to find the 40 or so we feature at the end of every year.

 And honestly, while a good number of them are heartfelt explanations about why so-and-so deserves a senior wisdom, there are way too many that are just “Hi my name is Devin, you should definitely give my best friend Derek a senior wisdom.
 He has a lot of wisdom to share!
 I hope to see him on the site soon!”

 Okay, Devin.
 Look here.
-First you waited until 3 weeks after the deadline to send this in which is basically a nonstarter.
-But even if we were going to consider letting Derek to tell us that he’d rather have a girl suck his dick than enjoy a nice wheel of brie, you’re going to half-ass it slightly less than that p-set that’s already 3 weeks late.
-You’ve have given us literally not a single good reason to consider Derek.
-Feed hungry orphans in Africa while curing cancer?
+First you waited until 3 weeks after the deadline to send this in, which is basically a nonstarter.
+But even if we were going to consider letting Derek tell us that he’d rather have a girl suck his dick than enjoy a nice wheel of brie, you’re going to have to half-ass it slightly less than that p-set that’s already 3 weeks late.
+You’ve not given us a single good reason to consider Derek.
+Did he feed hungry orphans in Africa while curing cancer?
 Win a national spelling bee in 5th grade?
 Take 11 vodka shots during NSOP and have to get CAVA’d on his first night at Columbia?
 What has Derek done for this community that might make him stand out from every other senior who wants to look back fondly on the days before Ferris’ two staircases and 22-hour JJs?

 Could I beat them in a fight?
 Unfortunately, no. There are way too fucking many and I’d be overwhelmed instantly.

 Self-defense tip: Punching someone always seems like a good idea, but it’s very easy to get wrong (bent wrists, thumbs tucked into the fist, the list goes on).
-Even if you do everything right, a good hit or two could easily do damage to the delicate bones found there.
-Instead, if you find yourself needing to defend yourself in a bad situation, use your elbows as much as possible; they’re much more effective and less likely for you to end up needing to go to the hospital as well.
+Even if you do everything right, a good hit or two could easily do damage to the delicate bones found in your hand.
+Instead, if you find yourself needing to defend yourself in a bad situation, use your elbows as much as possible; they’re much more effective and you’re less likely to end up heading to the hospital as well.
 (Bwog doesn’t actually condone violence; please don’t just go around randomly punching people in the face)

 Tags: there's a lot of oral sex or cheese in here because it's the only question that matters, we do know there's enough to be mad at about this campus though, when you reach master rank in tae kwon do they give you a sword, will there be more of these? we have no idea, your hands are delicate flowers please don't use them for punching unless absolutely necessary